What do you truly want? And what would you give to find that?

 While many people will accept this “give to get” notion in their private lives (or at least in a church/temple/mosque), it seems to be a huge leap for modern entrepreneurs to see the value.
 Yet some companies attract and retain great talent because their work matters.
 Others have created a culture of mutual win that supports excellence — in Norton’s research, when an individual is given a €15 incentive for himself, the company generates €4.5 in value (a lost of over €10)… but when he’s given €15 to give to the benefit of others, the company returns a massive €78 in value (a 520% ROI).
 Imagine creating a climate of giving in your company — a culture where people genuinely, spontaneously, and regularly exercise generosity!

-Finally, in another forthcoming White Paper, we did a study of private bankers.
+For a client, we analyzed the factors that are linked to private bankers succeeding with clients.
 One might expect those who are financially driven and focused on their own success to make the most.
 But again, the EQ competency of Pursue Noble Goals proves to be a strong predictor of the total wealth each banker has under her/his management.
 Those in the group with the largest investment funds have over 30% higher scores on “Pursue Noble Goals” than their lower-performing colleagues.
 The higher performers also showed nearly 25% higher scores on the self-awareness skill we call “Recognize Patterns.”

 What, then, is required?
 Having more doesn’t seem to be the answer — instead we need to teach people to connect to their own and others’ emotions.
 What awareness and skills can we build that allow people to transcend ego and connect with their larger vision?
 And, especially to do so when they’re in times of stress and challenge?
 Perhaps one reason the Six Seconds Model is so powerful is that it provides a process to shift toward this way of engaging — to align what we’re doing and how we’re responding to our own most significant goals.